ROCm/rocALUTION/docs/usermanual/Linux_Install_Guide.rst

 Prerequisites
 -------------

-- A ROCm enabled platform. `ROCm Documentation <https://docs.amd.com/>`_ has more information on supported GPUs, Linux distributions, and Windows SKUs.
+- A ROCm enabled platform. `ROCm Documentation <https://rocm.docs.amd.com/>`_ has more information on supported GPUs, Linux distributions, and Windows SKUs.
 It also has information on how to install ROCm.

 -----------------------------
 Installing pre-built packages
 -----------------------------

-rocALUTION can be installed from `AMD ROCm repository <https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html>`_.
+rocALUTION can be installed from `AMD ROCm repository <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html>`_.
 The repository hosts the single-node, accelerator enabled version of the library.
-If a different setup is required, e.g. multi-node support, rocALUTION need to be built from source, see :ref:`rocalution_build_from_source`.
+If a different setup is required, e.g. multi-node support, rocALUTION needs to be built from source, see :ref:`rocalution_build_from_source`.

-For detailed instructions on how to set up ROCm on different platforms, see the `AMD ROCm Platform Installation Guide for Linux <https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html>`_.
+For detailed instructions on how to set up ROCm on different platforms, see the `AMD ROCm Platform Installation Guide for Linux <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html>`_.

 rocALUTION has the following run-time dependencies